-Given reliable proxy data is only consistently available for the CEO and CFO, general industry survey data is referenced using the same approach for these as well as all other roles.
-The variation of actual pay relative to the market data is dependent on the executive officer's performance, experience, knowledge, skills, level of responsibility, potential to impact our performance and future success, and the need to retain and motivate strategic talent.
+Given reliable proxy data are only consistently available for the CEO and CFO, the Committee references general industry survey data using the same approach for these as well as all other roles.
+The variation of actual pay relative to the market data is dependent on the executive officer's performance, experience, knowledge, skills, level of responsibility, potential to impact our performance and future success, the need to attract, retain and motivate strategic talent.